 Around 1,790 bidders paid Rs 4 lakh each as deposit to participate in the auction.
 Against the bidding amount of Rs 172 crore, the total auctioned value was Rs 281 crore, leaving BDA with a gain of 64%.

-BDA has now come up with the latest e-auction notification (January 2021) as part of the sixth phase of auctions.
+BDA has now come up with the latest e-auction notification (March 2021) as part of the seventh phase of auctions.

-The E-auctions for sites primarily located at Sir M. Visvesvaraya Layout, Anjanapura, J P Nagar 8th & 9th Phases, Banshankari 4th & 6th stages, HSR Layout & Arakavathi Layout commence from January 1st, 2021.
+The E-auctions for sites primarily located at Sir M. Visvesvaraya Layout, J P Nagar 9th Phase, Banshankari 4th & 6th stages, RMV & BTM Layout commence from March 7th, 2021.

-The last date to express interest of participation is 1-Jan-2021 to 5-Jan-2021 and the last date for closing e-Auction is 21st Jan, 2021 to 29th Jan, 2021, depending the location of the site.
+The last date to express interest of participation is 29-Mar-2021 to 5-Apr-2021 and the last date for closing e-Auction is 30th Mar, 2021 to 6th Apr, 2021, depending the location of the site.
 (To avoid the technical outage, this time around as well, the BDA has kept different e-auction last day deadlines for different layouts.)

 BDA Sites Online Auction Terms & Conditions